keboola/connection-docs/tutorial/branches/tables-in-branch.md

 ![Input mapping from branch data](/tutorial/branches/figures/input-mapping-from-branch.png)

-What happened is that Keboola checked whether a branch version of the bucket existed and since it did (you ran the branch version of the HTTP extractor), it was used in the transformation.
+What happened is that Keboola checked whether a branch version of the bucket existed and since it did (you ran the branch version of the HTTP connector), it was used in the transformation.

 ## Extend Transformation